-- How will I know where to go and how to spot the interesting features?
+- How will I know how to spot the interesting features?

 The monuments you can visit in the Stonehenge landscape are shown on the free orientation leaflet that you'll be given on arrival.

 - I am planning to arrive by bike.
-Where can I leave it and can I cycle to the Stone Circle instead of taking the shuttle?
+Where can I leave it and can I cycle to the Stone Circle instead of taking the bus?

-- Will I be able to walk all the way around the Stone Circle?
+- Can I walk all around the Stone Circle

 - Is there any shelter at the Stone Circle?